subpair/aws-webpage/README.md

 }

-5. You can easily add other regions by simply using another module block in the main.tf, an example for a third region is included, you can activate this by simply uncommenting the block 'module "third_region_config"'.
+5. You can easily add other regions by simply using another module block in the main.tf, an example for a third region is included, you can activate this by simply uncommenting the block 'module "third_region_config"' in the main.tf in the root folder.

 # Prerequisites
 1. A domain is needed, in the current code an aws domain is used.
 If you do not own a domain directly by aws, delete the